eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-best-of-orions-arm.md

 [archai]: https://orionsarm.com/eg-topic/492d76d2f173e_Orion%27s_Arm_-_Archailects
 [sphere]: https://www.orionsarm.com/eg-article/4caf0ce9584d0

 The worldbuilding of [_The Epiphany of Gliese 581_][eog581] was heavily inspired by the setting of Orion's Arm.
 In fact, other than when choosing the place names and the names of the characters and the details of culture, I never felt that I was worldbuilding.
-Most of the tech tree is Orion's Arm-inspired, except for the more speculative stuff like wormholes and reactionless propulsion.
+Most of the tech tree is Orion's Arm-inspired, but the more speculative things from OA (wormholes and reactionless propulsion) left over.

 [eog581]: https://borretti.me/fiction/eog581